 Given the limited capacity of the existing connection at Country Road 6 and future Jack Kippen Place, its anticipated that most of the development flow may be directed north towards the Taylor-Kidd Blvd PS and the full 25 year projected sanitary flow may be split between north and south using the available connection points via gravity sewer connections.
-Its to be noted that shifting the high-point near Amherst Drive along CR 6 may have impacts to the existing stormwater drainage catchment areas including the

-Edgewood Road Municipal Drain.
-Reducing the stormwater runoff to the Edgewood Road Municipal Drain area by redirecting flows to the north catchment or to a dedicated SWM facility would have an overall net-benefit however, as long as the post-development stormwater flows are captured by the new proposed municipal SWM facility which aims to limit discharge into the Lost Creek near the Taylor-Kidd Blvd and CR6 intersection or to HWY 33/CR 6 existing ditches which drain into Lake Ontario.
+Its to be noted that shifting the high-point near Amherst Drive along CR 6 may have impacts to the existing stormwater drainage catchment areas including the Edgewood Road Municipal Drain.
+Reducing the stormwater runoff to the Edgewood Road Municipal Drain area by redirecting flows to the north catchment would have overall net-benefits however as long as the post-development stormwater flows are captured by the new proposed municipal SWM facility which aims to limit discharge into the Lost Creek near the Taylor-Kidd Blvd and CR6 intersection.